alan-kudelko/DrinkCreator6000/README.md

 ![Linker script - .tdat](fix)

 After compiling and inspecting the .map file, I confirmed that the .tdat section is located correctly in memory.
-However, setting the linker to use a custom script is not enough — particularly because the .tdat section is placed before the .data segment.
-This means that variables in .tdat also need to be initialized properly.

 ![Map file - .tdat fragment](Media/map_file.PNG)

 ---